reema0814/MSLearnLabs-AZ-220-Microsoft-Azure-IoT-Developer/Instructions/Labs/LAB-07-v2.md

 1. Under **IoT Edge Modules**, click **asaaztraining**.

-    This is the Steam Analytics module that was just added to your Edge device.

 1. On the **Update IoT Edge Module** pane, notice that the **Image URI** points to a standard Azure Stream Analytics image.

       ```text
        mcr.microsoft.com/azure-stream-analytics/azureiotedge:1.0.14
       ```

-      This is the same image used for every ASA job that gets deployed to an IoT Edge Device.

       > **Note**:  The version number at the end of the **Image URI** that is configured will reflect the current latest version when you created the Stream Analytics Module.

 1. Leave all values as their defaults, and close the **IoT Edge Custom Modules** pane.

 1. On the **Set modules on device: sensor-th-0067 (1)** pane, click **Next: Routes > (2)**.

-      Notice that the existing routing is displayed.

       ![](./media/az11-1.png)